BVI Snorkeling, Scuba Diving And Activities For Your Sailing Charter

 Another one of BVI’s amazing wrecks found near the shore just south of Cooper Island is the 136-foot island freighter Inganess Bay, sunk in August 1996 by the BVI Dive Operators Association.
 This ship was built in 1950 in Holland for a Scottish company and today serves as a relatively new and interesting dive site.
 Popping up from the water the wreck is covered by amazing corals and teams a variety of fish and sea life.
 This site is protected from swells and winds.
 Divers from all levels can penetrate the various rooms and hallways of the ship and be amazed by the diverse attractions this site has to show.

 One of the Dog Islands is the West Seal Dog located between Tortola and Virgin Gorda.
-Only a 15 minutes boat ride from Spanish Town, you may find this volcanic diving site home for a variety of underwater creatures.
-Its caves, niches and rocky formations are filled with colorful sponges and corals, so don’t forget your underwater camera to capture the beautiful scenery and amazing sea life found here!
+Only a 15 minutes boat ride from Spanish Town, you may find this volcanic diving site home to a variety of underwater creatures.
+Its caves, niches, and rocky formations are filled with colorful sponges and corals, so don’t forget your underwater camera to capture the beautiful scenery and amazing sea life found here!

 BVI Scuba Diving Yacht Charters are very popular in the Caribbean, and scuba diving is just one of the many activities to explore during your vacation.
 BVI is considered one of the best places to snorkel in the Caribbean due to warm temperatures, amazing marine life, and unique diving spots.
 The BVI is the perfect combination of holiday adventure and paradisiac scenery all around.
 Book your BVI Scuba Diving Yacht Charter as your next vacation destination!